flancian/garden/capra course.md

 							- hypothesis: long term [[symbiosis]] involving [[bacteria]] and other [[microorganisms]] as hosts/guests led to complex life
 							- [[acquiring genomes]]
 								- compares organisms to [[corporations]]
-						-
-				- all three of the previous produce changes that need to be integrated into the physical and chemical environment; if the integration of new genetic information doesn't work, the organism can't survive
+				- all three of the previous produce changes that need to be integrated into the physical and chemical environment; if the integration of new genetic information doesn't work, the organism can't survive -> there's natural selection
 				- [[epigenetic network]]
-				- real life example: in human life you make plans (you have a plan for your night), plans need to adapt to
+				- real life example: in human life you make plans (you have a plan for your night), plans need to adapt to random occurrences (people you run into; other events out of your sphere of control). evolution works the same way.
 	- [[lecture 5]]